Table of Contents

 The Difference Between Improvements and Repairs

-For tax purposes, there is a difference between the cost of improvements and the cost of repairs.
+There is a difference between the cost of improvements and the cost of repairs for tax purposes.
 It is important to know the difference between the two to avoid making any mistakes when it comes to reducing your exposure to capital gains taxes.

 Capital Home Improvements Qualify